Failing to Stop and Report a Road Accident Solicitors

 The Requirement to Report the Road Traffic Accident to The Police

-If for a reason the driver does not immediately stop and exchange details, Section 170(3) of the Road Traffic Act 1988 places a requirement on all drivers to report the accident to the police as soon as reasonably practical and in any event within 24 hours of the time of the accident.
+If for a reason the driver does not immediately stop and exchange details, Section 170(3) of the Road Traffic Act 1988 places a requirement on all drivers to report the accident to the police as soon as reasonably practicable and in any event within 24 hours of the time of the accident.

-The driver must report the accident at a Police Station or to a Police Constable as soon as practicable and at the very latest, within 24 hours of the incident occurring.
+The driver must report the accident at a Police Station or to a Police Constable as soon as is practicable and at the very latest, within 24 hours of the incident occurring.
 In such circumstances, you should deal with this obligation as a priority and report the incident at a Police Station as soon as possible.
 A driver that does not report the accident as soon as ‘reasonably practicable’ may still be convicted for this offence, even if the report is made within 24 hours.
 It is for the Court to decide what is ‘reasonably practicable’.

 If a person is convicted following a Trial or if they plead guilty, the Magistrates’ Court has the power to impose a custodial (imprisonment) sentence of up to 6 months, can disqualify from driving for up to 12 months and impose a fine of an unlimited amount.